Has your drinking increased and now you’re wondering if you have problematic drinking?

 Not only does this mean they’ve been drinking frequently, but it also means that they need to consume more drinks to feel alcohol’s effects.

 Developing an alcohol addiction can sneak up on a person – many people don’t realize it’s a problem because they’re able to keep their lives together.
-For a while.
-Read about how one man came to terms with his addiction.

 Having legal, relationship, or employment problems